Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Introduction

-To tackle the cross-domain issue, existing works are trying to improve the generalization by training models with specific learning objectives.
-For example, the one-class loss proposed by George et al. \cite{george2020learning} tries to learn a compact embedding space for the bona fide class which is only a special case of attacks.
-Furthermore, the one-class loss only considers the domain-invariant features and ignores the differences among domains.
-Hence, Jia et al. \cite{jia2020single} propose an Asymmetric Triplet Loss to mine the PAD features and design a Single-Side Adversarial Loss to align the mined features between the different domains.
-However, considering that the CNN based PA detectors are trained in a sophisticated way, the learning objectives might not be successfully trained.

-An important interference factor is the initialization of the PA detector.
-As a general rule, training from scratch and pre-training using ImageNet \cite{russakovsky2015imagenet} are two common methods.
-However, in PAD, it is challenging to collect large-scale data, hence, without any prior knowledge, it is difficult to train the model from scratch (i.e. random initialization) to learn discriminative features.
-On the other side, taking pre-trained model from ImageNet as initialization is also not a proper choice.
+For these software-based PAD algorithms, an important interference factor is the initialization of the PA detector.
+Generally, training from scratch and pre-training using ImageNet \cite{russakovsky2015imagenet} are two common methods.
+In terms of PAD, it is challenging to collect large-scale data; hence, without any prior knowledge, it is difficult to train the model from scratch (i.e., random initialization) to learn discriminative features.
+As listed in Table \ref{tab:motivation}, without any pre-training strategies, the detector can only reach 42.30 \% Equal Error Rate (EER) for face anti-spoofing.
+While the detector pre-trained from ImageNet can achieve 31.28 \% EER, performing higher generalization against different datasets.
+Such empirical results indicate that initialization plays a vital role in improving the generalization of PAD.
+However, taking a pre-trained model from ImageNet as initialization is also not a proper choice.
 As a large-scale dataset, the cost of time and computation carried on ImageNet is an over-heavy workload to train new proposed PAD CNN architectures.
-Meanwhile, face and fingerprint images are quite different from natural images in both texture and context, the pre-trained model is thus not an ideal and reasonable starting point for PAD task.
+Meanwhile, face and fingerprint images are quite different from natural images in both texture and context, and the pre-trained model is thus not an ideal and reasonable starting point for the PAD task.